eugenemrg/rental-management-system/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 # Acknowledgements
-The Rental Management System is created for learning purposes mainly using React and Flask alongside many other open source tools
+The Rental Management System is created for learning purposes mainly using React and Flask alongside many other open source tools.